 Thailand is famous as a great value, exotic beach destination.
-To experience the country at its best though, requires some financial investment – to escape the high-rise, block resorts and mass-touristy sights.
-Here, we’re sharing our top tips to get the best value out of your luxury family holiday to the country.
+To experience the country at its best though requires some financial investment – to escape the high-rise, block resorts and mass-touristy sights.
+Here, we’re sharing our top tips to get the best value out of your family holiday to Thailand for kids.

-During the summer holidays, domestic flights to Koh Samui are much higher than the rest of the year.
+During the summer holidays, domestic flights to Koh Samui are much higher than the rest of the year the weather is so good.
 Consider travelling to the island by overnight train and ferry instead; it’s a fun experience and brings the costs down.
 There are also some other wonderful alternatives to Koh Samui on the east coast of Thailand, such as a stay at Aava Khanom.
 It’s on the mainland but is still relatively untouched by tourism, with white sand beaches and fantastic nearby activities like pink dolphin spotting by long-tail boat.

 Thailand is a very competitive market for hotels and it pays to look for special offers.
 If you book with a travel company like Experience Travel Group they’ll have all these rates at the tips of their fingers and be able to recommend the best value options.

 Be clever with your accommodation choices too; spend money on your relaxing beach stay and economise where the focus is going to be your experience in the country – outside the hotel.
 There are some really good value options too – talk to one of our Thailand travel experts on 0207 924 7133 for our ‘insider’ secrets – we don’t want to give too much away here!

 Think about the ages of your children and whether or not you need two rooms.
 Hotels often have incredibly spacious accommodation for their guests and can fit two extra beds in one room which saves a lot of money.
 The key is to know which hotels this will work in – talk to a travel specialist from a reputable specialist company like Experience Travel Group, and you can take advantage of their in-depth knowledge.